We all want to increase our Amazon ranking…

-More sales mean higher rankings – and higher rankings mean more sales!
+More sales mean higher Amazon rankings – and higher Amazon rankings mean more sales!

 It probably doesn’t need to be said that the number and positive-ness of your reviews (which we cover how to get customer reviews here) is one of the most important ranking factors in the Amazon Ranking A9 algorithm.
 How you respond to your reviews is huge as well.

 This example product search for the keyword “vacuum” illustrates some interesting points about how Amazon weights review volume vs. review quality: